PegaseTeam/pegaseteam.github.io/policy.markdown

 **Children’s Privacy**
 These Services do not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from children under 13.
 In the case We discover that a child under 13 has provided us with personal information, We immediately delete this from our servers.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact us so that We will be able to do necessary actions.

+**California Online Privacy Protection Act Compliance**
+We comply with the California Online Privacy Protection Act.
+We therefore will not distribute your personal information to outside parties without your consent.

+**Information for European Union Customers**
+By using PEGASE and providing your information, you authorize us to collect, use, and store your information outside of the European Union.

+**International Transfers of Information**
+Information may be processed, stored, and used outside of the country in which you are located.
+Data privacy laws vary across jurisdictions, and different laws may be applicable to your data depending on where it is processed, stored, or used.

+**Your Consent**
+By using our site or apps, you consent to our privacy policy.

 **Changes to This Privacy Policy**
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

 **Contact Us**
-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact us at pegase.studio@gmail.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at pegase.studio@gmail.com.

 [AdMob]: https://support.google.com/admob/answer/6128543?hl=en
 [Firebase]: https://firebase.google.com/policies/analytics